Setting your Rates for the First Time

 Look at RV type, location, and the amenities offered by owners with similar RVs to you.
 Once you have an idea of what rates you would like to set, here is a guide on how to add them to your listing.

-A damage deposit is a sum of money used to protect you from any potential damages to your RV during a rental.
+A Security Deposit is a sum of money used to protect you from any potential damages to your RV during a rental.
 For renters, the security deposit amount is secured by placing a “hold” status on the renter’s credit card for the amount of the security deposit.
 When that happens, the renter’s credit card company creates a pending transaction, but never actually processes that payment to transfer the money.

-Frequently Asked Questions
+Frequently Asked Questions about Security Deposits

 - How are renters charged deposits?